Free initial consultation · Se habla Español Call (901) 324-5000

 Working With Brooks Law Firm

 Brooks Law Firm is a Memphis-based practice serving clients across Shelby County and the surrounding area.
-The firm’s attorneys — Robert Brooks, Patrick Brooks, and Beth Brooks — handle each matter personally.
+The firm’s attorneys — Patrick Brooks and Beth Brooks — handle each matter personally.
 Clients work directly with their attorney from the first consultation through the conclusion of the case.
 Spanish-language services are available.
 Consultations may be arranged in person at our Union Avenue office or by telephone.